-Of the Flexible Mechanisms, the most developed is the CDM market where there are 3,176 registered projects as of June 201124 (compared to 2,246 registered projects as of mid May 2010).
+Of the Flexible Mechanisms, the most developed is the CDM market where there are 4,240 registered projects as of 20 June 201226 (compared to 3,176 registered projects as of June 2011).
 As a result of the number of CDM projects, there is greater clarity as to the methodologies and procedures to be followed for CERs to be issued.
-The CDM Executive Board has refused to issue CERs where it is not satisfied that the monitoring plan is in accordance with the approved methodology.25
+The CDM Executive Board has refused to issue CERs where it is not satisfied that the monitoring plan is in accordance with the approved methodology.27

 The issuance of CERs has gathered pace in recent years.
-By mid 2009 288m CERs had been issued while by mid 2010 this had grown to 420 million CERs.
-As of June 2011, the 3,176 approved CDM projects have generated more than 642.5 million CERs, and are forecast to generate a further 1.36 billion CERs in the period to 2012.26 In comparison, it is estimated JI projects will issue 196m ERUs in the period to 2012.
-Total ERU issuance to date is 43m units27.
+By mid 2009 288m CERs had been issued while by mid 2011 this had grown to 642m million CERs.
+As of 20 June 2012, the 4,240 approved CDM projects have generated more than 900 million CERs.
+This increased supply of CERs has come at a time of decreasing demand, as the reduced requirement to purchase carbon units in Ireland referred to earlier is also reflected in other countries, due to the economic slowdown.
+This has led to a sharp decline in the price of CERs.

-As the charts opposite show, while there is a fairly wide dispersal of CDM projects among host countries, the larger projects are mainly in China.
-China has been, and is expected to be, the greatest source of CERs.28
+As the following charts show, while there is a fairly wide dispersal of CDM projects among host countries, the larger projects are mainly in China.
+China has been, and is expected to remain, the greatest source of CERs.28